 Lima Historic Center

-WMF joined with the CIDAP and local preservation specialists to develop an exhibition on the historic center of Lima that has traveled to numerous locations in Peru, Ecuador, Cuba, Spain and Italy.
-Historic Center of Lima, a Living City offers a tour through the past and present of the historic core of Lima, generating broader public awareness and appreciation for the remarkable living heritage of the city.
+We joined with the CIDAP and local preservation specialists to develop “Historic Center of Lima, a Living City,” an exhibition that has traveled to Peru, Ecuador, Cuba, Spain, and Italy, and also offers a tour of the historic core of Lima, generating broader public awareness and appreciation for the remarkable living heritage of the city.